tezizzm/Premera/ExercisesDetailed/Exercise #1 Prerequisites/instructions.md

 ## Expected Results

 Laptop configured with Cloud Foundry CLI, Visual Studio Code, .NET Core SDK.
-PWS account created and Spring Cloud Services instance deployed.

 ## Introduction

 In this exercise, we'll set up our workstation and cloud environment so that we're ready to build and run modern .NET applications.
 Your instructor will provide the url and credentials for the Pivotal Cloud Foundry (PCF) instance you will be using.

-Alternatively, you can sign up for a trial account of the hosted version of PCF, called Pivotal Web Services:

-1. Go to <http://run.pivotal.io> and choose "sign up for free."

-2. Click "create account" link on sign up page.

-3. Fill in details.

-4. Go to email account provided and click on verification email link.

-5. Click on "claim free trial" link and provide phone number.

-6. Validate your account and create your organization.

 ## Package manager